Milford Oyster Festival: History

 The first Milford Oyster Festival was held on the Milford Green and Fowler Field on 23 August 1975.
 Major founders of the oysterfest include Diano Nytko, first chairperson of the Milford Chamber of Commerce, and Robert N. Cooke, for whom the Bob Cooke Skin Cancer Foundation was named.

 Since then the oyster festival has become firmly established as an annual Milford tradition, held rain or shine.
 In the past, the oysterfest was held over two days, but that proved to be too much a burden on the organizers.

 While initially established as an oyster festival, the presence of actual oysters gradually faded after some time and were absent for many years outside of the festival's name.
 In 2005, oysters returned to the festival, provided by the East Coast Shellfish Growers Association.
 They have been there ever since.

 Starting in 2009, Milford began requiring that the non-profit AMOF reimburse the city, which spends $30,000–50,000 to host the festival each year.
 As a result of this decision, AMOF could no longer allow other local non-profits to sell beer at the event, as it is a major source of income for many of the non-profits.
 This led Alderman Ben Blake to express concern that the festival may "lose its local flavor" as "nonprofit groups [are driven] out of the Oyster Festival food court."

 In 2019 and resuming in 2021, all oysters in the festival are harvested from Milford waters, provided by Briarpatch Enterprises, Inc.

 The 2020 festival was canceled due to the COVID-19 pandemic.
 The festival will be held as usual in 2021.
 Although no festival was held in the previous year, which would have been the 46th, the festival committee decided to refer to the 2021 festival the 47th Annual Milford Oyster Festival "to recognize the year that didn't occur."

+In 2025, due to rising costs and a lack of volunteers the organizers of the Oyster Festival decided to turn the event into a evening only event on Fowler Field.